-Yamaha generators use a small gasoline-powered engine to generate electricity.
+Yamaha generators use a small engine powered by gasoline and gas cartridges to generate electricity.
 Models offered include everything from light and compact generators that can be carried around with one hand, to utility generators used as a power source for tools and lighting equipment at construction sites and in other settings.
 Yamaha Motor also provides inverter-type generators, which can be used as a power source for computers and other precision electronic equipment.
 These generators are also indispensable as an emergency power source during power outages and in disaster areas.

-Building on its small engine technologies, Yamaha Motor released its first generator model, the ET1250, in 1973.
+Building on its small engine technologies, Yamaha Motor released its first generator model, the ETI250, in 1973.